TheGabrielSN/gender-classification-scientific-productivity/README.md

-# Gender Classification in Academic Papers
+# Inference of effect of the COVID-19 pandemic in Brazilian scientific production through deep learning

 ## Requirements